wuffdog/wuffdog/README.md

 ### Hi there 👋

-Electrical engineering student / Corgi-dog furry / Bluey lover
+Electrical engineering student / Husky furry / Bluey lover

-Course projects from university are improper for open source.

-So I'm thinking to build something else...
+Trying to learn and build something...